anshtyagi14/awseks/README.md

 ### Step 2: Create IAM Roles for Cluster and Worker Node

-1. Access `IAM`, locate and click on `Roles` in the left navigation pane followed by "Create role".
+1. Access "IAM", locate and click on "Roles" in the left navigation pane followed by "Create role".

 <img src="src/11.png"/>

-2. For the Trusted entity type, select `AWS service`.
-Under the use case, choose `EKS` and then `EKS - Cluster`.
+2. For the Trusted entity type, select "AWS service".
+Under the use case, choose "EKS" and then "EKS - Cluster".
 Click "Next" to proceed.

 <img src="src/12.png"/>